SNAP Benefits in Nevada: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Using your EBT card is simple.
-At checkout, you just swipe or insert your card into the point-of-sale (POS) machine and enter your private Personal Identification Number (PIN).
-The process works just like using a regular debit card for a purchase.
+Using your EBT card is easy.
+At checkout, you just swipe or insert your card into the card reader and enter your private PIN number.
+The cost of eligible food items is then taken from your SNAP account.

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are intended for purchasing most food items for your household.
-You can use your EBT card to buy groceries that help you prepare meals at home.
-Eligible items generally fall into these categories:
+Your SNAP benefits are for purchasing food items for your household.
+You can buy most grocery staples that you prepare and eat at home.
+Eligible foods include:

 Fruits and vegetables